shellster/LDAPPER/README.md

 Version 1.7
 -----------

-1) Check for accounts that don't need credentials, courtesy of @nyxgeek.
+1) Check for accounts that don't need passwords, courtesy of @nyxgeek.

 Version 1.6
 -----------